Enormous BlueBird satellites unfurled in low Earth orbit

-Five huge satellites – each blocking an area of the sky about the size of two city buses – unfurled their giant antennae in low Earth orbit this week.
-The spacecrafts’ enormous surface areas are expected to make them shine at up to magnitude 0.4.
+Five huge satellites – each about the size of two city buses – unfurled their giant antennae in low Earth orbit this week.
+The spacecrafts’ enormous surface areas should cause them to shine at up to magnitude 0.4.
 That’s brighter than nine of the 10 brightest stars.

 AST SpaceMobile announced the craft – BlueBirds 1-5 – successfully unfolded their 639-square-foot (64-square-meter) antennae on Friday, October 25, 2024.
 Company founder and CEO Abel Avellan said plans to place 100 or more of the craft in space is quickly moving ahead: